markcot/pands-problem-set/README.md

 I created 5 variable 'a', 'b', 's', 'e' and 'x' for 'lower divisor' of 6, 'upper divisor' of 12 in the range 'starting' at 1,000 and 'ending' at 10,000 with 'x' to search the range.
-I also wanted to use the multiple assigment and line break '/n' print statement, I learned in the GMIT week 3 lecture videos.
+I also wanted to use the multiple assignment and line break '/n' print statement, I learned in the GMIT week 3 lecture videos.

 I wrote a temporary print statement check what the divisors and range would be.
 Afterward I added a # to comment out the print statement, while saving it for later.

-I wrote a for loop to check if to check values in range 's' to 'e' forfill the TRUE condition = "divisable by 'a' but not by 'b'"
+I wrote a for loop to check if to check values in range 's' to 'e' fulfil the TRUE condition = "divisible by 'a' but not by 'b'"
 I used 'x' to search the range and print the number when the required condition TRUE.
 The end of the range has to extended by +1 to ensure that the value of 'e' is also checked for the TRUE condition.

 The program works.
-I spot checked few of the output values and all the values I check were divisable by 6 ('a') but returned a 0.5 remainer when divided by 12 ('b').
+I spot checked few of the output values and all the values I check were divisible by 6 ('a') but returned a 0.5 remainder when divided by 12 ('b').
-I added 'divisors.py' version V1_01 to git and uploaded to my github repositry.
+I added 'divisors.py' version V1_01 to git and uploaded to my github repository.

+### 2019/02/17
+Updated the file 'divisors.py' to version V1_02 & amended some comments

-Code reference sources:
+## Code reference sources:
-1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, Janurary and February 2019
+1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January and February 2019
-   I adapted code from the lecture notes example of 'for' loops and remaining fractions after divisions and to print numbers when modulus = 0 after divsion I also adated code for print statement over multiple line "\n"
+   I adapted code from the lecture notes example of 'for' loops and remaining fractions after divisions and to print numbers when modulus = 0 after division I also adapted code for print statement over multiple line "\n"
 2. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
    Reading first few chapters I adapted code for modulus if and elif for use